 Welcome!
 We're so glad you're here.

 The Living Archives project is gathering, preserving, and sharing the stories of Mecklenburg County residents who navigated the COVID-19 virus.
-Begun in 2021, the project was re-launched in Spring 2022 with a renewed understanding that the COVID-19 experience was going to be on-going and complex.
-The project was designed with an equity lens, focusing predominantly on Black, Hispanic, Asian, and Indigenous voices that are often excluded from archives.
-Nearly 350 neighbors shared their experiences with the archive through audio visual interviews, poetry, art and written story and all of these narratives are available on YouTube and, beginning in June, in perpetuity at the digital Spangler Robinson Carolina Room of the Charlotte Mecklenburg Library.
+Begun in 2021, the project was re-launched in Spring 2022 with a renewed understanding that the COVID-19 experience was on-going and complex.
+The project was designed with an equity lens, focusing predominantly on Black, Hispanic, Asian, and Indigenous voices often excluded from archives.
+Over 350 neighbors shared their experiences in audio-visual interviews, poetry, art and written pieces and all of these narratives are available on YouTube and, beginning in June, in perpetuity at the digital Spangler Robinson Carolina Room of the Charlotte Mecklenburg Library.

-We have turned a spotlight on 24 of our storytellers through a new traveling exhibit that will reach every corner of Mecklenburg County.
-Check out our events page to find out when we will be at an institution near you and then come check out the launch event and exhibit to meet some of the storytellers.
+We have spotlighted 24 of our storytellers through a traveling exhibit reaching every corner of Mecklenburg County.
+Check out our events page to find out when we will be at an institution near you.
+Each of our exhibits is accompanied by a celebratory event including free food and raffles and a chance to meet and hear from our storytellers.

-You are also invited to join us on April 11th as we unveil a mural from artist Abel Jackson on the wall of the Lions Services building at Eastway and Tryon.
-And on May 16th at 6 pm at Discovery Place everyone is invited to join us for an evening with storytellers and music in celebration of the project and our collective experience.
+You are also invited to join us on April 18th as we unveil a mural from artist Abel Jackson on the wall of the Lions Services building at Eastway and Tryon.

 Latest News